yrahul3910/video-sharing-site/README.md

 * `TrendingVideo`: A row showing details of one video in the trending page.
 * `PublicProfile`: The publicly visible profile page for a user.
 * `SearchResults`: The search results page.
+* `SettingsPage`: The personal profile page of a user where he can change his DP/background, delete videos.

 # Style Guides